 Shakshuka is an amazing recipe of sauteed peppers simmering in a tomato sauce, and then you add eggs to poach in the tomatoes.
-This is a nightshade free shakshuka and proof and anything is possible.
+This is a nightshade-free shakshuka and proof and anything is possible and that those of us with Nightshade Intolerances can get very creative!

 A colorful, warm and so flavorful meals that you just can’t live without!
 Every time a beautiful skillet of simmering tomato & eggs popped up on my feed I just drooled.
 Tomatoes are a no go for me, so I would need a FAUX-MATO sauce to make this happen.
 The Urban Poser has a good one.
 My roasted beet Marinara from Made Whole cookbook would work too!